 Among the most famous:

-Kopi Luwak .
-Coffee berries are eaten by civets (small carnivores), then pass through their digestive tract.
-After that, the berries are harvested, cleaned, and roasted.
+Kopi Luwak.
+The coffee berries are eaten by civets (small carnivores) and then pass through their digestive tract.
+Then the berries are picked, cleaned and fried.

 Hawaiian Kona Coffee .
 Grown on the volcanic slopes of the Hawaiian Islands.